SageSELab/AidUI/README.md

 ### Install and Run AidUI without Docker (Ubuntu Only)

-**NOTE**: ***Our provided instructions for installing AidUI are currently only capplicable to Ubuntu 20.04.2 LTS (although other recent versions of Ubuntu should be fine), due to the specific Anaconda packages required.
+**NOTE**: ***Our provided instructions for installing AidUI are currently only applicable to Ubuntu 20.04.2 LTS (although other recent versions of Ubuntu should be fine), due to the specific Anaconda packages required.
 As such, these instructions will likely not work on Windows or mcOS.***

 To setup and run AidUI, following steps need to be done.

 1. #### Clone AidUI
-Clone this repositry by using the ```git clone``` command.
+Clone this repository by using the ```git clone``` command.
 If git is not already installed, please follow the installation instructions provided [here](https://git-scm.com/downloads).

 2. #### Install Anaconda
 To install Anaconda, please follow the instructions at this [link](https://www.anaconda.com/).

 3. #### Setup the conda environments
-Installed Anaconda comes with a default conda envirionment _"base"_.
+Installed Anaconda comes with a default conda environment _"base"_.
 We can check the available environments using the following command:
 ```bash
 conda info --envs
 ```